The lowdown on Natural Cycles and the Oura Ring

 5. NHS

-Alice is our Founder who set up The Lowdown in 2019 with a mission to help transform the minefield that is contraception.
-She’s spent the last five years talking to thousands of women about this problem – and leads on the delivery of our product, brand and overall proposition.
+Alice set up The Lowdown in 2019 with a mission to help transform the minefield that is contraception.
+She’s spent the last four years talking to thousands of women about this problem – and leads on the delivery of our product, brand and overall proposition.